Tuesday, August 19, 2008

 http://www.kingroman.com/tunes/Eliminator.mp3

-This is what the title screen looked like by the way:
+This is what the title screen had looked like:

 Leonardo 2 - In the Circus